imaginestack/imaginestack/README.md

 **📦 App Store Innovation:** The Imagine App Marketplace, a treasure trove of Helm-based applications, simplifies your application lifecycle management on Kubernetes.
 Your next big idea is just a click away.

-**📊 Cost-Savings & Insights:** ImagineKube empowers you with insights to make data-driven decisions.
+**📊 Cost-Savings & Insights:** ImagineStack empowers you with insights to make data-driven decisions.
 Track resource consumption across different levels and optimize resources effortlessly.

 ### Elevate Your Enterprise